Mike ‘The Situation’ Sorrentino sentenced to eight months in prison

 He must also pay a fine of $10,000 within 30 days and complete 500 hours of community service.

-Sorrentino starred on the MTV series from 2009 to 2012.
+Sorrentino starred in the MTV series from 2009 to 2012.
 More recently, he appeared on the show’s spinoff, “Jersey Shore Family Vacation.”

 In January, Sorrentino pleaded guilty to tax evasion and concealing income, stemming from a 2014 indictment for falsifying business and personal tax returns between 2010 and 2012.
 Sorrentino’s brother, Marc Sorrentino, was also sentenced on Friday.
 He received two years in prison and a fine of $75,000.